Freemasons' Hall, London: Museum of Freemasonry

 The Museum of Freemasonry is a museum, library and archive based in Freemasons' Hall covering Freemasonry and other fraternal orders.
 The Museum is a Charitable Trust registered with the Charity Commission (Registered Charity number 1058497).

 In 2007 the collection of the Museum of Freemasonry was recognised through the Museums, Libraries and Archives Council’s Designation Scheme as being of outstanding quality and significance and of national and international importance.

 The Museum is open to the general public and entry is free of charge.
 The Museum has a collection of Masonic artworks, ceremonial objects and regalia, as well as everyday objects with Masonic decoration, including clocks, furniture, glassware, jewellery, porcelain, pottery and silver.

 The Library is open to the public for reference use and users are required to register.
-The Library contains a comprehensive collection of printed books and manuscripts on every facet of Freemasonry in England, as well as material on Freemasonry elsewhere in the world, and on subjects associated with Freemasonry or with mystical and esoteric traditions.
+The Library contains a comprehensive collection of printed books and manuscripts on every facet of Freemasonry in England, as well as material on Freemasonry elsewhere in the world, and on subjects associated with Freemasonry or with mystical and esoteric traditions, including the Societas Rosicruciana in Anglia archives.
 The Library catalogue is available online.
 In addition to its core Masonic collections, The Museum of Freemasonry holds a wide selection of items relating to Friendly Societies such as the Oddfellows, Foresters and many other societies both current and no longer in existence.
 A large collection of Friendly Societies books, especially relating to the Oddfellows and the Foresters, are also held by the Library.

 The Museum provides a genealogical enquiry service.
 However, there is no complete alphabetical index of Freemasons publicly available.

 The Museum of Freemasonry also presents workshops, events, and a major thematic exhibition, as well as several smaller exhibitions during the course of the year.
 Admission to all exhibitions is free.